-I.A.
-PURPOSES (34 CFR § 300.1.; RULES I.A.)
+I.A.PURPOSES (34 CFR § 300.1; RULES I.A.)

-The primary purposes of this local education agency (LEA) policies and procedures manual, consistent with Utah Code Annotated (UCA) 53E-7-2 and the Individuals with Disabilities Education Improvement Act (IDEA), Public Law 108-446, as amended; are:

-- To ensure that all students with disabilities ages 3 through 21 in Utah, including students with disabilities who have been suspended or expelled from school and students who have not graduated from high school with a regular high school diploma, have available to them a free appropriate public education (FAPE) that emphasizes special education and related services, as specified on an Individualized Education Program (IEP) designed to meet their unique needs and prepare them for further education, employment, and independent living; - 2.
-To ensure that the rights of students with disabilities and their parent(s) are protected; - 3.
-To ensure that State standards are implemented for the provision of a FAPE to students with disabilities, as defined in Utah State Board of Education Special Education Rules (Rules); and - 4.
+- The primary purposes of this Walden School of Liberal Arts (Walden) policies and procedures manual, consistent with Utah Code Annotated (UCA) Title 53E, Chapter 7, Part 2, Special Education Program; and the Individuals with Disabilities Education Improvement Act (IDEA), as amended; are: - a.
+To ensure that all students with disabilities ages 3 through 21 in Utah, including students with disabilities who have been suspended or expelled from school and students who have not graduated from high school with a regular high school diploma, have available to them a free appropriate public education; - b.
+(FAPE) that emphasizes special education and related services, as specified on an Individualized Education Program (IEP) designed to meet their unique needs and prepare them for further education, employment, and independent living; - c.
+To ensure that the rights of students with disabilities and their parent(s) are protected; - d.
+To ensure that State standards are established for the provision of a FAPE to students with disabilities, as defined in the Rules; - e.
 To assess and ensure the effectiveness of efforts to educate students with disabilities.

-I.B.
-DEFINITIONS (34 CFR § 300.4-300.45; RULES I.E.1-53.)
+I.B.DEFINITIONS AS USED IN THESE RULES (34 CFR §§ 300.4-300.45; RULES I.E.)